rubensworks/PhD-Thesis/content/generating/discussion.md

 Our results showed that all sub-generators, except for the trips generator, produced output with a high realism value.
 The trips are still closer to real data than a random generator, but this can be further improved in future work.
-This can be done by for instance taking into account [network capacities](cite:cites transitnetworkdesignscheduling) on certain edges when instantiating routes as trips, because we currently assume infinite edge capacities, which can result in a large amount of connections over an edge at the same time, which may not be realistic for certain networks.
+This can be done by for instance taking into account [network capacities](cite:cites transitnetworkdesignscheduling) on certain edges when instantiating routes as trips.
+This is because we currently assume infinite edge capacities, which can result in a large amount of connections over an edge at the same time, which may not be realistic for certain networks.
 Alternatively, we could include other factors in the generation algorithm, such as the location of certain points of interest, such as shopping areas, schools and tourist spots.